 Results

 All eight Medical Schools participated.
 Contact hours range from 39-107h, ECTS (European Credit Transfer System; 1ECTS=28h) ranged from 0-3.
-78% of the learning goals were covered by the curriculum, with highest percentages on knowledge (85%), lower on skills (69%) and attitudes (59%).
-Within knowledge and skills geriatric items scored comparable to general items, a low percentage was seen at geriatric pharmacotherapy skills (60%).
-In the medical school were the geriatrician was one of the coordinators, the highest percentages were seen on geriatric pharmacology knowledge (100%) and skills (100%).
+At mean 78% of all learning goals were covered by the curriculum: 85% on knowledge, ( 69% on skills (and 59% on attitudes (Within knowledge and skills geriatric items scored comparable (getal noemen) to general items, 60% of geriatric pharmacotherapy skills were covered(100% of geriatric pharmacology knowledge and skills education was covered in case a geriatrician was one of the coordinators .
 4/8 medical schools lacked an appropriate assessment procedure of knowledge and skills.
 Evaluation was mostly based on students’ opinions only.
 The teachers rated their own students as mediocre prepared for daily practice.

 Conclusion